 AC Transit's budget deficit is being driven by lower sales tax and diesel tax revenues.

-• Recent polls (conducted by MTC, Santa Clara and San Mateo Counties) have consistently shown that more than 50% of Bay Area voters support new funding for public transit.
+• Recent polls (conducted by MTC, Santa Clara and San Mateo Counties) have shown that more than 50% of Bay Area voters support new funding for public transit.
 Voters say it’s important that any funding effort prevent service cuts, support vulnerable groups who rely on transit, improve the rider-experience, and ensure transparency and accountability of public funds.

 This would mean more funding to not only save transit, but expand service for VTA, SamTrans, and other agencies.